biicode/docs/biicode/troubleshooting.rst

    MINGW is not a valid BuilderFamily.
 Possible values are set (['ant','maven','make','msbuild','nmake'])

 To fix it, you have to update the file settings.bii, for C/C++ you have to do it manually:
-Either by creating a new hive and copying it's settings.bii file or changing yours so it has this information:
+Either by creating a new project and copying it's settings.bii file or changing yours so it has this information:

 .. code-block:: text

     cpp: {builder: {family: make, subfamily: mingw}}

-If it's an Arduino hive just type this in your console:
+If it's an Arduino project just type this in your console:

 .. code-block:: bash

     bii arduino:settings

-and for Raspberry Pi hives:
+and for Raspberry Pi projects:

 .. code-block:: bash